Colchester Institute Skip To Main Content

 Payment by BACS

 Course costs – the bursary fund can help with payment of course costs confirmed by your tutor as essential to the course.
-Course costs may include books, equipment, uniform, membership fees, compulsory trips and DBS checks.
+Course costs may include books, equipment, uniform, membership fees, and DBS checks.
 If you need help with any of these costs, please make sure that you tick the relevant box on the application form.

 • Books – the fund will make a contribution towards the cost of books confirmed by your tutor as essential for your course.
 Payment may be made by either BACS payment into your bank account or if course books are available through the CI on-line store, we will make the on-line store payment on your behalf.